5 of the Best Practices of Thriving Small Group Ministries

 Another important element of this best practice?
 The average attenders of Saddleback and North Point couldn't pick Steve Gladen and Bill Willits out of a line-up because they lead their small group ministries from behind the scenes.
 Small group leaders and coaches know them.
 But the public face of the small group ministry is the senior pastor.

-Think about it: Is your senior pastor the champion?
+: Is your senior pastor the champion?
 Or does someone else play that role?

 Thriving small group ministries are promoted year-round